hashkrish/vm-tasks/README.md

 ## FAQ

+- I don't have the directory `se2001` in my home directory.
+What should I do?
+  - Create the directory with `mkdir ~/se2001`

 - How to reset my password?
   - Execute the command `passwd` and provide your current password and new password as per the prompt.
   - The password typed will not be visible during and after the input.